Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/07-Workload.md

 after: 0
 ```

 The **part-of** label is used by TAP GUI to identify the application.
 TAP GUI is built on the open source project Backstage, which groups applications into **Components**.
-This label tells TAP GUI to make all the information about Cody's application visible in the spring-sensors Component.
+This label tells TAP GUI to make all the information about Cody's application visible in the partnertapdemo Component.

 ```editor:select-matching-text
 file: /home/eduk8s/partnertapdemo/config/workload.yaml